-To install outside air use 3" I.D. non-combustible flex pipe.
-There is a break-away hole on the rear panel of the P43 stove which must be removed before connecting the flex pipe.
-The pipe should be run outside and terminate to the side or below the vent pipe outlet so the flue outlet is more than 12" from the inlet cover.
-Inlet cover, part number 1-10-09542 should be used to keep birds, rodents, etc.out of the pipe.
+To install outside air use 3" non-combustible flex pipe.
+There is a break-away hole on the rear panel of the stove which must be removed to connect the flex pipe.
+The maximum length run of this pipe is 15 feet.
+If a longer run is needed the size must be increased to 3".
+Termination Cap part number 1-10-08542 should be used to keep birds, rodents, etc.out of the pipe unless the Harman wall passthrough is being used.